K3 surfaces and cubic fourfolds with Abelian motive: Introduction

-\textbf{Plan of the paper:} In Section 2, we recall some generalities about the moduli space of cubic fourfolds.
-In Section 3, based on some lattice theoretical computations, we study the intersection of Hassett divisors proving Theorem \ref{intersections}.
-Most of the proofs of this section are contained in the final Appendix.
-In Section 4, we start by recalling some results about the Chow motives of cubic fourfolds and K3 surfaces.
-Then, by using also results from Sect.
-3, we prove Theorem \ref{main} and a couple of similar results about Hyperk\"ahler varieties.
-In Sect.
-5 we recall that every K3 surface $S$ in the first family $\sF$ has a motive of Abelian type and there is a Kuga-Satake correspondence between $h(S)$ and the motive of a Prym variety $P$ of dimension 4.
+\textbf{Plan of the paper:} In Section \ref{general}, we recall some generalities about the moduli space of cubic fourfolds and associated K3 surfaces.
+In Section \ref{cubicmotives}, we start by recalling some results about the Chow motives of cubic fourfolds and K3 surfaces.
+Then, we prove Theorem \ref{main} and a couple of similar results about hyperK\"ahler varieties.
+In Sect. \ref{sect 5}, we address the finite dimensionality and Abelianity of the Chow motives of hyperK\"ahler 10folds associated to the twisted Jacobian fibration of cubic fourfolds.
+In Sect. \ref{sect 6} we recall that every K3 surface $S$ in the first family $\sF$ has a motive of Abelian type and there is a Kuga-Satake correspondence between $h(S)$ and the motive of a Prym variety $P$ of dimension 4.
 Then we describe the second family $\sG$ of K3 surfaces $S$ in $\P^4$ with 15 nodes and show that the motive of a desingularization of $S$ is of Abelian type.
-In Sect.
-6 we show how to construct cubic fourfolds from K3 surfaces from the families $\mathcal{F}$ and $\mathcal{G}$, and show that their motives are of Abelian type as well.
+In Sect. \ref{sect.
+7} we show how to construct Fano fourfolds from K3 surfaces from the families $\mathcal{F}$ and $\mathcal{G}$, and show that their motives are of Abelian type as well.

-We would like to thank Asher Auel, Igor Dolgachev, Alice Garbagnati, Michael Hoff, Robert Laterveer, Bert Van Geemen, Sandro Verra and Charles Vial for very appreciated conversations and suggestions about the topics of this paper.
+We would like to thank the anonymous referee for pointing out a mistake in a previous version of the paper.
+We would like to thank Asher Auel, Igor Dolgachev, Lie Fu, Alice Garbagnati, Bert Van Geemen, Michael Hoff, Giulia Saccà, Paolo Stellari and Charles Vial for very appreciated conversations and suggestions about the topics of this paper.